Weather Canada Wx Futures Markets Quotes Charts Options Grain Market News Markets Page

 SOYBEANS:

-Soybean futures are 2 to 4 cents lower with flatter spread action.
-Trade
+Soybean futures are 2 to 3 cents higher at midday with trade consolidating

 WHEAT:

-weaker.
-On the KC May chart, support is the 20-day moving averge at $5.98 with
+the KC July chart, support is the 20-day moving average at $6.91, which we held

 David Fiala can be reached at dfiala@futuresone.com